Do I need a Construction Stormwater Permit?

 Note: “Active” means the permit is still open; “Inactive” means the permit has been terminated or closed.

-How do I complete the NOT form if the original contractor is out-of-business?
+How do I complete the NOT form if the original contractor or owner is out-of-business?

-The owner can complete the contractor information and sign the form.
-Then note the reason for not being able to complete the contractor’s signature.
+Either party can complete the form for the other.
+Please note the reason for not being able to complete the contractor’s signature on the form.

 What is a Stormwater Pollution Prevention Plan (SWPPP)?